chromatone/chromatone.center/theory/index.md

 date: 2021-10-30
 ---

-This is the main music theory research hub for establishing the Chromatone interpretation of some basic and also quite profound concepts.
+This is the main research hub for establishing the Chromatone interpretation of basic and profound music theory concepts.

 We start from the very beginning - the physical world around us and the ways we can perceive and interpret it.
 What is [Light and Color](./color/index.md) and how do we see it?
 What is [Sound](./sound/index.md) and how do we hear it?
 This gives us the firm foundation for building more and more intricate structures on top of it.